How long have you been staring at that wall?

 Finally, there’s a temptation when working from home during a lockdown to let screens dictate your life.
 You check the news, log in for work, order your groceries and other essentials, speak to friends, family, and co-workers, check the news again.
 However, just like in the office, stepping away from the screen—whether your laptop, mobile, tablet, or TV—is crucial to maintaining peace of mind.

-Here at Spike, one of our favorite things to do on lockdown is just take a moment away from our computers or phones to enjoy a moment of tranquility.
+Here at Spike, one of our favorite things to do on lockdown is just taking a moment away from our computers or phones to enjoy a moment of tranquility.
 After all, it’s not every day you get an opportunity to stay at home and consider your past, present, and future in a constructive and mindful way.
 Before you know it, this whole lockdown business will be over, and some semblance reality will resume.
 Make the most of it and take a breath now!